Frank-Dietrich/GHAS-Certification-Workshop-Guide/README.md

 14. Click **Save and dry run**
 15. Under the **Dry run** section, click the **Reload** button, then click **Publish pattern**
 16. Navigate to the **Security** tab --> **Secret scanning** to look at the new alert that was found
+17. 🎉Congratulations!🎉 you ignored a file with a `secret_scanning.yml` configuration and created your own custom pattern 🚀

 # Module 4 - Code Scanning